pluf/di/doc/scopes.md

----
-layout: documentation
-current_menu: scopes
----

 # Scopes

 **Scopes have been removed in PHP-DI 6.** Read below for more explanations.
 From now on, all definitions are resolved once and their result is kept during the life of the container (i.e. what was called the `singleton` scope).

 Scopes were used to make the container work as a factory: instead of using scopes you can either: